 - Can take effect prior to activation of SDI policy benefits

-- Plans do not last length of illness or injury for some people
+- Plans do not last the length of illness or injury for some people

-- Policy does not cover anything suffered at work
+- The policy does not cover anything suffered at work

 - Does not pay 100 percent of salary